kdaily/aws-cli/proposals/pr-contrib-guide.md

 **Figure A: Flowchart of contribution guide review process.**

-To improve the review process for feature requests and pull requests, we propose to modify the existing phases and add new ones.
+To improve the review process for feature requests and pull requests, we propose to modify the existing stages and expand them.
+Figure A demonstrates how a request and contribution will proceed through this improved process.
+The process extends and clarifies the three existing stages:

+1. Intake, where feature requests are triaged and those suitable for community contribution are identified;
+2. Implementation, where a contributor acknowledges that they will work on an issue and open a pull request, and
+3. Review, where pull requests are prioritized for review and the maintainers work with the contributor to resolve the contribution.

 In addition, we propose to publish an improved contributing guide to document the review process, acceptance criteria, and expectations for communication.
 In addition, a transparent status must be published to indicate what is available for contribution and how close a contribution is to completion.

-Figure A demonstrates a high level view of the proposed process.
-It has three
-phases: intake, implementation, and review.

 ### Intake

 The intake process identifies feature requests, through GitHub issues, where community contributions are welcome.
 The maintainers will actively review GitHub issues for feature requests to make this determination.
-The criteria used to make that decision include:
+Depending on the issue type (bug or feature request) and area (code or documentation), a set of criteria must be met before marking it as ready for contribution.
+The criteria used to make that decision may include:

-1. The change will be made on part of the code base that the maintainers have determined to be available.
-See the appendix for more details.
+1. The change is feasible for a community member to contribute.
+See the appendix for a definition of what would not be feasible for community contribution.
-1. There is evidence that the change will be impactful for a significant number of users beyond the individual that proposed it.
-1. The background, description, and use cases for the feature are clearly defined.
-1. There are test cases and edge cases defined.
-1. There is consensus with the maintainers on an implementation plan.
+1. There is enough detail provided for the maintainers to agree with the implementation plan.

+Specifically for feature requests, the change must impact a minimum of 10 of users, measured by GitHub reactions.

 Once these criteria have been met, an issue is available for the community to contribute.
 The issue will be labeled and added to a queue where users